'Monster' Hurricane Florence nears Carolina coast

 While some said they planned to stay put despite hurricane watches and warnings that include the homes of more than 5.4 million people on the East Coast, many weren't taking any chances.

-A steady stream of vehicles full of people and belongings flowed inland Tuesday, and North Carolina Gov. Roy Cooper tried to convince everyone to flee.
+Steady streams of vehicles full of people and belongings flowed inland Tuesday as Gov. Roy Cooper tried to convince everyone on North Carolina's coast to flee.

 "The waves and the wind this storm may bring is nothing like you've ever seen.
 Even if you've ridden out storms before, this one is different.
 Don't bet your life on riding out a monster," he said.

-Forecasters said Florence was expected to blow ashore late Thursday or early Friday, then slow down and dump 1 to 2½ feet of rain that could cause flooding well inland and wreak environmental havoc by washing over industrial waste sites and hog farms.
+Forecasters said Florence was expected to blow ashore late Thursday or early Friday, then slow down and dump a torrential 1 to 2½ feet of rain.
+Flooding well inland could wreak environmental havoc by washing over industrial waste sites and hog farms.
+Up to a foot is predicted in places in the Appalachian mountains.
+"This rainfall would produce catastrophic flash flooding and significant river flooding," forecasters said Wednesday.

 President Donald Trump declared states of emergency for North and South Carolina and Virginia, opening the way for federal aid.
 He said the federal government is "absolutely, totally prepared" for Florence.

 All three states ordered mass evacuations along the coast.
-But getting out of harm's way could prove difficult.
+But getting out of harm's way has proved difficult.

+American and Southwest Airlines were among the carriers canceling flights to and from the hurricane zone starting Wednesday.
+Charleston International Airport in South Carolina tweeted that it expected to close runways by midnight Wednesday.

-Michelle Stober loaded up valuables on Tuesday at her home on Wrightsville Beach to take back to her primary residence in Cary, North Carolina.
+Michelle Stober loaded up valuables on Tuesday at her home on Wrightsville Beach to drive back to her primary residence in Cary, North Carolina.
 Finding fuel for the journey was tough.

 "This morning I drove around for an hour looking for gas in Cary.
 Everyone was sold out," she said.